jvmistica/telegram-assistant/README.md

 /updateitem <item> <field> <value>    - Update an item in your inventory
 /deleteitem                           - Show prompt for entering the item to be deleted
 /deleteitem <item>                    - Delete an item in your inventory
-/importitems                          - Import records from a CSV file.
+/importitems                          - Import records from a CSV file
 ```